GRB 241105A: A test case for GRB classification and rapid r-process nucleosynthesis channels: Acknowledgments

 \section{Acknowledgments}

 Dimple and BPG acknowledge support from STFC grant No. ST/Y002253/1.
-BPG acknowledges support from the Leverhulme Trust grant No. RPG-2024-117.
+BPG and DO acknowledge support from the Leverhulme Trust grant No. RPG-2024-117.
 Dimple acknowledges IUCAA, India, for their warm hospitality during her stay on the campus.
 The Gravitational-wave Optical Transient Observer (GOTO) project acknowledges support from the Science and Technology Facilities Council (STFC, grant numbers ST/T007184/1, ST/T003103/1, ST/T000406/1, ST/X001121/1 and ST/Z000165/1) and the GOTO consortium institutions; University of Warwick; Monash University; University of Sheffield; University of Leicester; Armagh Observatory \& Planetarium; the National Astronomical Research Institute of Thailand (NARIT); University of Manchester; Instituto de Astrofísica de Canarias (IAC); University of Portsmouth; University of Turku.
 AAC acknowledges support through the European Space Agency (ESA) research fellowship programme.
 AS acknowledges support by a postdoctoral fellowship from the CNES.
 A Kumar is supported by the UK Science and Technology Facilities Council (STFC) Consolidated grant ST/V000853/1.
 T.E.M.B. is funded by Horizon Europe ERC grant no. 101125877.
 KT acknowledges support from the Dynamical Universe, funded by the KAW foundation.
 S.M. acknowledges financial support from the Research Council of Finland project 350458.
 A. Sahu acknowledges the Warwick Astrophysics PhD prize scholarship, made possible thanks to a generous philanthropic donation.
 JDL acknowledges support from a UK Research and Innovation Future Leaders Fellowship (MR/T020784/1).
 R.B. acknowledges funding from the Italian Space Agency, contract ASI/INAF n.
 I/004/11/6.
 S.B., O.M., and O.R. gratefully acknowledge NASA funding from cooperative agreement 80NSSC24M0035.
 CdB and SMB acknowledge support from funded by Taighde Éireann -- Research Ireland under Grant numbers 21/FFP-A/9043.
 PV gratefully acknowledges NASA funding from cooperative agreement 80MSFC22M0004.
 RLCS acknowledges support from The Leverhulme Trust grant No. RPG-2023-240.
 A.R. acknowledges support from INAF minigrant 1.05.24.07.04.
 RB, SC, PDA, AM and RS acknowledge funding from the Italian Space Agency, contract ASI/INAF n.
 I/004/11/6.
 M.E.R. is supported by the European Union (ERC, Starstruck, 101095973, PI Jonker).
 TLK acknowledges a Warwick Astrophysics prize postdoctoral fellowship made possible thanks to a generous philanthropic donation.
+IW and MEW are supported by the UKRI Science and Technology Facilities Council (STFC).
+This work is based [in part] on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with program 9228.
+We thank the referee for their careful reading of the manuscript and for constructive comments that helped to improve the clarity and quality of this work.